aurelw/clawmouse/README.md

 # Clawmouse

-A clawmachine which acts as a mouse and reimporses reimburses it's fellow human.
+A clawmachine which acts as a mouse and reimburses it's fellow human.